 What is Collage?

 Collage – a special method of creating artistic compositions.
-Its main principle consists in compiling some kind of a mosaic out of materials that have diverse shape and texture.
+Its main principle consists of compiling some kind of a mosaic out of materials that have diverse shapes and texture.

 Collages may include three-dimensional elements and whole objects, such as a doll, mitten, scissors and so on.

 There can be plenty of different variants.
 Contrast combination of materials, for example, technological or artificial, such as plastic, foam plastic on the one hand, and natural, such as bark, ceramic fragments, pieces of linen on the other, makes it possible to create an unusual, bold, controversial and even shocking works.

 A combining of similar elements, on the contrary, gives a sense of internal unity, stylistic consistency.
 In case the natural materials are being used, the work is very likely to be extremely harmonious and will possess some sort of inner equilibrium.